 The plan outlines the approach to be taken with respect to inspections.
 The plan sets out a two pronged approach, focusing on raising owner awareness and responsibility, and on the inspection process.

-Limerick City and County Council’s inspection target in the next 12 months, under the National Inspection Plan, is 42.
+Limerick City and County Council’s inspection target in the next 12 months, under the National Inspection Plan, is 52.
 The areas where inspections will be carried out are based on environmental risk.
-The EPA has produced risk maps for the entire country based on the likelihood of pollution or a risk to human health, either through sewage ponding on the ground, of getting into wells.
-Based on the national priorities Limerick City and County Council identify properties to be inspected within each risk category at random.
+The EPA has produced risk maps for the entire country based on the likelihood of pollution or a risk to human health, either through sewage ponding on the ground, or getting into wells.
+Based on the national priorities Limerick City and County Council identifies properties to be inspected within each risk category at random.